rtamalin/scc-hypervisor-collector/doc/Adhoc_Testing.md

     created\_at time stamps for the relevant nodes in the simulated hypervisor topologiies.

-The `bin/bulk_create` utility can be used to create the ficticious systems in the simulated hypervisor topologies.
+The `bin/bulk_create` utility can be used to create the fictitious systems in the simulated hypervisor topologies.

 The synthesised results can be passed as then collection details source to